jaegertracing/jaeger-clickhouse/README.md

 # Jaeger ClickHouse

-This is implementation of Jaeger's [storage plugin](https://github.com/jaegertracing/jaeger/tree/master/plugin/storage/grpc) for ClickHouse.
+This is a [Jaeger gRPC storage plugin](https://github.com/jaegertracing/jaeger/tree/master/plugin/storage/grpc) implementation for storing traces in ClickHouse.
-See as well [jaegertracing/jaeger/issues/1438](https://github.com/jaegertracing/jaeger/issues/1438) for historical discussion regarding Clickhouse plugin.

 ## Project status

-Jaeger ClickHouse is a community-driven project, we would love to hear your feature requests.
+This is a community-driven project, and we would love to hear your issues and feature requests.
-Pull requests also will be greatly appreciated.
+Pull requests are also greatly appreciated.

 ## Why use ClickHouse for Jaeger?

-[ClickHouse](https://github.com/clickhouse/clickhouse) is an analytical column-oriented database management system.
+[ClickHouse](https://clickhouse.com) is an analytical column-oriented database management system.
-It is designed to analyze streams of clicks which are kind of resemblant to spans.
+It is designed to analyze streams of events which are kind of resemblant to spans.
 It's open-source, optimized for performance, and actively developed.

-## How it works?
+## How it works

 Jaeger spans are stored in 2 tables.
-First one contains whole span encoded either in JSON or Protobuf.
+The first contains the whole span encoded either in JSON or Protobuf.
-Second stores key information about spans for searching.
+The second stores key information about spans for searching.
 This table is indexed by span duration and tags.
 Also, info about operations is stored in the materialized view.
 There are not indexes for archived spans.
 Storing data in replicated local tables with distributed global tables is natively supported.
 Spans are bufferized.
 Span buffers are flushed to DB either by timer or after reaching max batch size.
 Timer interval and batch size can be